-Over 60 people attended last Thursday’s opening of Narooma Historical Society’s exhibition commemorating the 100th anniversary of the end of the First World War in the SoART Gallery last Thursday
+A two week exhibition commemorating the 100th anniversary of the end of the First World War opens Thursday afternoon 8 November in Narooma’s SoART Gallery.

-‘It is very appropriate the exhibition is next door to Narooma’s First World War Memorial which is the School of Arts Hall, now operating as the Kinema,’ said Society President Laurelle Pacey.
+‘It is very appropriate the exhibition will be next door to Narooma’s First World War Memorial which is the School of Arts Hall, now operating as the Kinema,’ said Society President Laurelle Pacey.

-Part of the exhibition puts faces and stories to the names listed on the Hall’s Honour Rolls, often with assistance from their descendants.
+Part of the exhibition will put faces and stories to the names listed, often with assistance from their descendants.

-The rest of the exhibition is about what happened in this area during the War, including its impact on local industries, what the women did, recruitment drives, delays in bringing the soldiers home, as well as the aftermath including the influenza epidemic.
+The rest of the exhibition will be about what happened in this area during the War, including its impact on local industries, recruitment drives, fundraising to pay for the War, as well as the aftermath including the influenza epidemic.

-Narooma Public School students re-enacted the Tin Can Band of 100 years ago that left the school to join in the celebrations in the old School of Arts Hall (where the newsagency now is) that erupted when news of the Armistice reached Narooma.
+‘Children from Narooma Public School will also re-enact the Tin Can Band that left from the school to join in the celebrations in the old School of Arts Hall (where the newsagency now is) that spontaneously erupted when news of the Armistice reached Narooma,’ Ms Pacey said.

 The students will leave the school just before 2pm on Thursday 8th and march down to SoART Gallery making a lot of noise as they go.
 The official opening will follow at 3pm.